zenml-io/zenml/examples/step_operator_remote_training/README.md

 ## 🗺 Overview

-Here we train a simple sklearn classifier on the MNIST dataset using one of three step operators:
+Here we train a simple sklearn classifier on the MNIST dataset using one of the three step operators:

 - AWS Sagemaker